 View the full roll call of names of the 286 fallen law enforcement heroes added to the Memorial year in 2014.

 Visit the National Law Enforcement Officers Memorial, centered in the 400 block of E Street, NW, Washington, DC and the National Police Week Retail Center, located at First Trinity Lutheran Church, 309 E Street (corner of 4th and E Streets NW) 1/2 block from the Memorial.

 National Police Week is a collaborative effort of many organizations dedicated to honoring America's law enforcement community.
-Principal organizers of National Police Week are:
+The principal organizers of National Police Week include:

 - National Law Enforcement Officers Memorial Fund (NLEOMF), which sponsors the annual Candlelight Vigil at the National Law Enforcement Officers Memorial.

 Phone: (202) 737-3400

 - Fraternal Order of Police/Fraternal Order of Police Auxiliary (FOP/FOPA), which organize the Peace Officers Memorial Day Service at the U.S. Capitol.